 Turn off the stove when all the water has evaporated - store in an air tight container in a fridge and use for up to a week!
 If you want to store for longer, make sure to top off the sauce with oil so it avoids all contact with air.

 If you're just using water, the sauce is done when the top starts forming large bubbles that pop - this means that most of the water has evaporated.
-If you use oil, that will float to the top.

 I keep my sauce seasoning free so it can take on flavors best suited to the dish I make with the sauce (e.g. more bold curry-type flavors for jollof rice, or more Italian flavors for pasta) - you're welcome to add seasoning to the sauce after it parboils!